 - The appointment of an officer who will oversee technological components, their operation, training, and effective execution is necessary.

 - Adapting and learning about more technologies from other countries to ease crime investigation.

 - Digital ethics is also a need of the hour.
 In order to build digital trust in society, it is necessary to imbibe digital ethics, which is a larger framework made up of technology, open data, and digital ethics.

 - It is necessary to create a system of feedback from the police officers and the citizens who use these technologies so that improvements can be made to the machinery that is now in use.

 - Conducting public education and awareness programs regarding the available citizen-friendly law enforcement apps and portals and training regarding the same can be done to reduce the technological gap among the general population.

 The Role of New Technologies in Law Enforcement: Conclusion

 The police have benefited from technology, which has made them stronger in conducting criminal investigations.
 But we also can’t ignore the difficulties it has brought forth.

-Technology has greatly reduced manual labour and digitalized data, making it simpler to retrieve older files and comprehend a criminal’s or accused’s past.
+Technology has greatly reduced manual labor and digitalized data, making it simpler to retrieve older files and comprehend a criminal’s or accused’s past.